It's a three part process to confirm the integrity of a key pair:

 Confirm that you are able to decrypt your cipher.txt file content to your terminal.

-Make sure that output from terminal is matching the content on test.txt file.
+Make sure that the output from the terminal is matching the content on test.txt file.

 Example output of successful decrypted message: